Tech-Module-LiveDemo/intro-syntax-basic/README.md

 # intro-syntax-basic
-eddited something by Atanaska :)
+edited something by Atanaska :)